 The two brewers are, furthermore, simple to use, you cannot program them, and they both have a shut-off feature.
 Furthermore, both of the brewers are made of metal, they are both very durable and have water tanks with a capacity of 40 ounces.

 The brew baskets on the Moccamaster and the Bonavita accept #4 cone filters.
-Also, both of the coffee brewers come with a double-walled stainless steel thermal carafe which will keep your coffee hot at home or in your back pack while you’re travelling.
+Also, both of the coffee brewers come with a double-walled stainless steel thermal carafe which will keep your coffee hot at home or in your backpack while you’re traveling.

 Even though the Moccamaster and the Bonavita are very similar, there are many differences between these two coffee makers.